‘A true agent of change’ - Lesley Lokko receives Royal Gold Medal

 Source: Morley von Sternberg

 Lesley Lokko was officially awarded the 2024 Royal Gold Medal for Architecture at a ceremony held at the RIBA’s London headquarters last night.
-The medal was presented by RIBA President Muyiwa Oki on behalf of the King.
+The medal was presented by RIBA President Muyiwa Oki on behalf of His Majesty the King.

 The award acknowledges Lokko’s dedication to promoting diverse approaches within architectural practice and education over her career spanning more than two decades.